cap-js/docs/node.js/remote-services.md

 #### Advanced Configuration

-For more advanced scenarios, you can further customize the CSRF-token handling with additional parameters:
+Actually `csrf: true` is a convenient preset.
+If needed, you can further customize the CSRF-token handling with additional parameters:

 ```json
 "cds": {